 How It Works

-- Applicants demonstrating financial need may borrow $5,000 to $10,000 per academic year, or $5,000 per semester, for up to four years.
+- Applicants demonstrating financial need may borrow $5,000 to $10,000 per academic year, or $2,500 to $5,000 per semester, for up to four years.
 Some applicants may receive smaller loans than requested.

 - You will qualify for low interest rates upon repayment.
 (Rate: Prime - ¼ ).